Dolni Rakovets: Soil and Landscape

 The entire territory of Dolni Rakovets consists of arable agricultural land.
 Predominantly, crops such as wheat, sunflower, and corn are cultivated.
 The primary soils in this region are dark-gray to black humus rich soils, ensuring good fertility.
 Beneath this topsoil layer, there are dark to black, dense clays transitioning into lighter gray sandy clays and gravelly sands.
 These deeper layers house groundwater, which often rises to the surface.
 The main drainage system of the region is the Arkata river.

 Mineral Water Resources

-The village has therapeutic mineral water springs, which locals and visitors alike can access directly from taps.
-This mineral water, combined with the village's vast underground lake of cold drinking water, nourishes the verdant landscapes of Dolni Rakovets.
+The village has mineral water springs, which locals and visitors alike can access directly from taps.

 Located 50–60 meters from the village's outermost houses are nine springs that produce mineral water with a total discharge of 40-50 liters per second at temperatures of 32-34 °C. Small pools have formed near these springs, and locals refer to this spot as “the eye”.
 This water emerges from depths of approximately 600–700 meters, containing high amounts of carbonates and is known for its therapeutic properties.
 The village's water supply is sourced from these springs.
 Despite the karstic nature of this mineral water, it remains a significant asset to Dolni Rakovets and the surrounding region.
 Given its abundance, the village is immersed in lush greenery.